Plotting#

 The legend shows the labels we provided when we created the lines.

-Modify the previous example to include a keyword argument marker with the string value 'o', which indicates that you want to plot circles as markers.
+Modify the previous example to include a keyword argument marker with the string value '.', which indicates that you want to plot small circles as markers.

-Exercise: In the original figure, the line labeled 'Christian' is red and the line labeled 'Unaffiliated' is grey.
+Exercise: In the original figure, the line labeled 'Christian' is red and the line labeled 'Unaffiliated' is gray.

-Find the online documentation of plt.plot and figure out how to use keyword arguments to specify colors.
+Find the online documentation of plt.plot, or ask a virtual assistant like ChatGPT, and figure out how to use keyword arguments to specify colors.
 Choose colors to (roughly) match the original figure.

 The legend function takes a keyword argument that specifies the location of the legend.
 Read the documentation of this function and move the legend to the center left of the figure.